Yin Yoga Explained: A Guide to the History, Practice and Benefits

 • Joint Health: Yin poses apply gentle stress to the joints, enhancing their range of motion and countering the effects of a sedentary lifestyle.

-Mental, Emotional and Specific Benefits of Yin Yoga
+Mental, Emotional and Specific Benefits

 Mental and Emotional Benefits